16 Top-Rated Weekend Getaways in Connecticut

 Then, head to Harvey's Beach for some fun in the sun.
 The water is calm and shallow, making this an optimal spot for those traveling with kids.

-When it comes time to relax, lap up the luxury, and fabulous waterfront views, at Saybrook Point Inn & Spa.
+When it comes time to relax, lap up the luxury, and fabulous waterfront views, at Saybrook Point Resort & Marina.
 While you're there, book a massage and have dinner on the outdoor patio overlooking the marina.

 A fan of fall foliage?
 You've come to the right place.
-Kent offers well-maintained, scenic hiking trails, which reward the adventurer with stunning views of the Catskill Mountains and Kent Falls State Park.
+A true natural beauty, it's easy to see why Kent is deemed one of the best places to visit in Connecticut.
+This sweet small town offers well-maintained, scenic hiking trails, which reward the adventurer with stunning views of the Catskill Mountains and Kent Falls State Park.

 In fact, the main reason people come to Kent is for the immense trails like those found in Macedonia Brook State Park.
 You won't find the impressive shopping offered in larger towns like Greenwich, but your soul will thank you for the fresh air and close animal encounters.